 Fried foods aren’t good for humans, and they aren’t good for dogs either.

-The short answer to ‘can dogs eat okra’ is yes, but with some caveats.
+The short answer to, “Can dogs eat okra?” is yes, but with some caveats.

 Okra is a highly nutritious vegetable that has health benefits for dogs and humans alike.

-If you add a bit to your dog’s meal, it won’t hurt him, and may provide a decent alternate source of energy, good fat, and protein.
+If you add a bit to your dog’s meal, it won’t hurt him, and it may provide a decent alternative source of energy, good fat, and protein.
+But not too much.

-Make sure there is no added butter, salt or fat either.
+You need to make sure the okra is cooked plainly and not fried.
+And make sure there is no added butter, salt or fat either.

-Buchanan, B. B. and Frick, O. L. (2002).
-The dog as a model for food allergy.
-Annals of the New York Academy of Sciences, 964.
+- Buchanan, B. B., and Frick, O. L. (2002).
+“The dog as a model for food allergy.”
+Annals of the New York Academy of Sciences.

-- Gemede, H. F. et al (2015).
-Nutritional quality and health benefits of okra (Abelmoschus Esculentus): A review.
+- Gemede, H. F., et. al. (2015).
+“Nutritional quality and health benefits of okra (Abelmoschus Esculentus): A review.”
 Pakistan Journal of Food Science.

-- Kumar, D. S. et al (2013).
-A review on: Abelmoschus Esculentus (Okra).
+- Kumar, D. S., et. al. (2013).
+“A review on: Abelmoschus Esculentus (Okra).”
 International Research Journal of Pharmaceutical and Applied Sciences.

 - Mellema, M. (2003).
-Mechanism and reduction of fat uptake in fried foods.
+“Mechanism and reduction of fat uptake in fried foods.”
 Trends in Food Science & Technology.